h-0-0/slune/README.md

 ## Coming soon
 Currently very much in early stages, first things still to do:
+- What happens if multiple results files? reading from them and not rerunning jobs already done.

+- Refine package structure and sort out github actions like test coverage, running tests etc.
 - Get Searcher to check which tunings have been done and which haven't and only submit the ones that haven't been done yet.
 Depending on a flag, ie. if you want to re-run a tuning you can set a flag to re-run all tunings.
-- Refine package structure and sort out github actions like test coverage, running tests etc.
 - Add more tests and documentation.
 - Auto sbatch job naming and job output naming.
 - Auto save when finished a tuning run.